Insolvency Trustee FAQ

 Most asked questions regarding insolvency trustees

 A Trustee is a responsible party appointed by the Superintendent of Bankruptcy to administer an insolvency process.
-Trustees have a wide range of duties and responsibilities, including helping debtors and creditors understand their rights under the law; assessing assets and liabilities; developing plans for paying debts through liquidation or restructuring; administering payments to creditors in accordance with approved plans; maintaining records of all activities throughout the process; and providing oversight over bankruptcy proceedings.
+Trustees have a wide range of duties and responsibilities, including helping debtors and creditors understand their rights under the law; assessing assets and liabilities; developing plans for paying debts through liquidation or restructuring; administering payments to creditors in accordance with approved plans; maintaining records of all activities throughout the process; and providing oversight over insolvency Ontario proceedings.

 Insolvency Trustee FAQ

 Trustees are required to be impartial and maintain strict confidentiality, which may lead to questions about what they can do in certain situations.
-Some of the most frequently asked questions regarding insolvency Trustees include:
+Some of the most frequently asked questions regarding insolvency Trustees in Ontario include:

 What is an insolvency Trustee?